 - Wavelength – 380 to 450 nanometers

-The purple light eliminates acne-causing bacteria while stimulating the production of elastin and collagen.
+The purple light can eliminate acne-causing bacteria while stimulating the production of elastin and collagen.

 Purple Light Therapy Devices

-You can find purple light therapy inside the Lightstim for Acne device, the Aduro LED mask (my personal favorite), and the UTK torch has purple light.
+You can find purple light therapy inside the Lightstim for Acne device and the Lumalux Face+ Pro LED mask (my personal favorite).

 Cyan Light Therapy for Reducing Swelling and Inflammation